 For a Better Tan

-To prevent any wonky tan lines, you’ll want something with thin, supportive straps, like this style that sister duo Sarah and Joanna Halpin, the founders of style collective What She Said, recommended.
-They discovered Australian swim brand Matteau via social media, and ever since, it’s been their go-to for “comfort, support, ease, and minimal tan lines.”
-Simple high-cut styles work for that, too, like Calle del Mar’s ’90s-style knitted bottoms and comfy bandeau tops, or an affordable bandeau like this with removable straps.
+To prevent any wonky tan lines, you’ll want something with thin, supportive straps, like this style that sister duo Sarah and Joanna Halpin, the founders of style collective What She Said, recommend.
+They discovered Matteau via social media, and ever since, it’s been their go-to for “comfort, support, ease, and minimal tan lines.”
+Stylist Mellany Sanchez also recommends a Brazilian-cut bikini from the Rosemilk or Melissa Simone if you’re going for a fully bronzed look.
+Simple high-cut styles — like Calle del Mar’s ’90s-esque knitted bottoms and comfy bandeau tops, or an affordable bandeau like this with removable straps — will help prevent tan lines, too.

 For a Plus-Size Fit